alanisaac/python-workshop/docs/module-3/topics/02-concurrency.md

 _TODO_

+While libraries exist to turn file operations into `async` functions (like `aiofiles`), they _can_ end up being slower than their synchronous counterparts.
+See the [asyncio wiki](https://github.com/python/asyncio/wiki/ThirdParty#filesystem) and [this StackOverflow answer](https://stackoverflow.com/a/60030750) for more on why.

 > Note: note how in our integration tests, we're also using a special `@pytest.mark.asyncio` decorator to mark tests asynchronous.
 See the `pytest-asyncio` library ([GitHub](https://github.com/pytest-dev/pytest-asyncio)) for more details on that extension.

 See also: